-- Testing is required to meet science blueprint requirements. - Essential Elements are assigned by the Kite® system. - Linkage levels are assigned by the Kite® system and based only on the First Contact Survey responses entered by the test administrator. - Administration tasks are in the Test Management section of Educator Portal. - TIPs are accessed in Test Management. - Results are used for end-of-year Individual Student Score Reports.
+- Testing is required to meet science blueprint requirements. - Essential Elements are assigned by the Kite® system. - Linkage level of the first testlet is assigned by the Kite® system and based on the First Contact Survey responses entered by the test administrator. - Administrative tasks are in the Test Management section of Educator Portal (e.g., accessing test tickets and TIPs). - Results are used for end-of-year Individual Student Score Reports.